mars-xion/Project-Portfolio/README.md

 # Project-Portfolio
-This repo is for my oriject portifolio
+This repo is for my project portifolio

 # Student